Matthix7/Arduino_RC_2_Joystick/README.md

 # Arduino_RC_2_Joystick
 With an Arduino, makes possible to use a RC remote for video games and simulators.
+Suitable for RC receiver with PWM output.

 ## Dependencies
  - https://code.google.com/archive/p/unojoy/wikis/GettingStarted.wiki